Spacer-im/Challenges/Coding/SetiDataQuest.md

 ### Problem

-So anyone can participate in the space exploration just run the screensaver.
+So anyone can participate in the space exploration just by running the screensaver.
-But maybe it should be an application or web service, where people can feel their participation.
+But maybe it should be an application or a web service, where people can openely participate.

 The [Setiquest](http://setiquest.org/) data archive contains 4 TB of quadrature waveform samples of interesting targets that have been collected at the Allen Telescope Array.
-With this data we can build more interesting applications or services, where anyone can contribute their CPU power and see results of their contribution, not just a data about consumed CPU/GPU power.
+With this data we can build more interesting applications or services, where anyone can contribute their CPU power and see results of their contribution, not just data about consumed CPU/GPU power.

 Or we can build software where people can help process ATA data, like the closed [SetiLive](http://www.setilive.org/).